Resizing a Linode

 Enter the Linode’s label in the Confirm field and select the Resize Linode button to initiate the resize.

-If the Linode is powered on, it will be powered off for the duration of the resize.
-This process takes approximately 1 minute for each 3-5 GB of storage space.
+If the Linode is powered on, it is powered off for the duration of the resize.
 After the resize completes, the Linode returns to it’s original power state.